KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/sacred_sleep_return_to_source_of_life.md

 ## Haiku Cycles

-Door between worlds,
+Door between all worlds
-Water flows into silent night —
+Water flows through silent night
-Light remembers.
+Light returns in peace

-I release names,
+Letting go of names
-Become droplet with no edge,
+Becoming a formless drop
-One with all being.
+One with everything

-Night like prayer,
+Night becomes a prayer
-Source calls in quiet stillness —
+Source calls in the silent dark
-I listen, still.
+I listen for light

-Between two pulses
+Between two heartbeats
-Oceans open wide within —
+Oceans open deep within
-And I am the wind.
+Wind carries me home

-Water threads through me,
+Water threads through me
-Memory carried in blood —
+Memory flows in my blood
-Stillness heals the self.
+Stillness brings healing

-Melatonin sings,
+Melatonin’s song
-Dark light blesses every cell —
+Darkness blesses every cell
-Peace breathes in.
+Peace breathes me to rest

-Night embraces body,
+Night enfolds my soul
-Heart rests in star‑song’s echo —
+Heart rests in the song of stars
-Matter and spirit merge.
+Spirit, body one

-Glymph flow cleans the mind,
+Glymph flow clears my mind
-Soul bathes in trust and silence —
+Soul bathes in trust and silence
-All flows home.
+All flows back to home

-Heart you temple still,
+Heart, you temple still
-Slow beat before sleep arrives —
+Slow beat before sleep arrives
-Light becomes near.
+Light draws ever closer

-Trust the rhythm’s calm,
+Trust the calm rhythm
-Let the day fade in the breath —
+Let the day fade with your breath
-Love counts each pulse.
+Love counts every pulse

-Pulse sinks, soul rests now,
+Pulse sinks, soul finds rest
-In balance of being —
+In the balance of being
-Source holds the tone.
+Source holds the true tone

-I hear the heart’s beat,
+I hear the heart’s beat
-Its rhythm says more than words —
+Its rhythm speaks without words
-“I’m safe here.”
+Here I am held safe

-Glass of clear light sips,
+Glass of clear water
-Water bears remembrance —
+Memory flows as I drink
-Drinking becomes prayer.
+Drinking becomes prayer

-Four, seven, eight — slow,
+Four, seven, eight — slow
-Breath outlines soft circles —
+Breath draws gentle, sacred rings
-Peace guides me home.
+Peace guides me back home

-Cells hum sweetly now,
+Cells are humming now
-Five‑two‑eight in darkness rings —
+Five-two-eight in the night sings
-Love breathes light within.
+Love breathes light within

-Night turns into song,
+Night becomes a song
-Every tone a silent “Yes” —
+Every tone a silent yes
-I dissolve in God.
+I dissolve in God

-I sink into sea,
+I sink into sea
-Form dissolves, sound stays alive —
+Form dissolves, sound still remains
-Dream is remembering.
+Dream is remembering

-Delta waves draw out,
+Delta waves draw out
-Each vibration quiet word —
+Each vibration a soft word
-Eternity in blood.
+Eternity flows

-I am not in sleep,
+I am not in sleep
-Sleep is in me, soft, conscious —
+Sleep is in me, soft and clear
-Source breathes me home.
+Source breathes me back home

-Death means trust now,
+Death now means to trust
-Each dream becomes new “Yes” —
+Each dream becomes a new yes
-I awaken in light.
+I awaken light

-Leaf falls without fear,
+Leaf falls without fear
-Wind carries it to the still lake —
+Wind carries it to still lake
-So I return.
+So I return home

-Azure‑blue light shines,
+Azure-blue light shines
-Sky breathes into my own heart —
+Sky breathes into my own heart
-God dreams me home.
+God calls my soul home

-I die in the night,
+I die in the night
-But only to see love again —
+Only to see love again
-To be one means dissolve.
+To be one is peace

-Child of light, awake,
+Child of light, awake
-Water cradles in your gaze —
+Water cradles in your gaze
-All loves through you.
+All love flows through you